 Release Notes Products

-We publish release notes for every Instructure product in the Canvas Community: Arc, Canvas, Catalog, Commons, Canvas Data, Gauge, and all Canvas mobile apps.
+We publish release notes for every Instructure product in the Canvas Community: Canvas LMS, Canvas Catalog, Canvas Data, Canvas Studio, and all Canvas mobile apps.

 Release Notes Frequency

 The minimum frequency that you’ll see release notes are as follows: